zzxwill/oss/intl.en-US/Developer Guide/Access and control/Access control.md

 ## Send an OSS access request {#section_p4c_phv_tdb .section}

 You can access OSS directly by calling a RESTful API provided by OSS or using an API-encapsulated SDK.
 Each request to access OSS requires identity verification or direct anonymous access based on the current bucket permission and operation.
-According to the role of the visitors,

--   the access to OSS resources is classified into owner access and third-party access.
-Here, the owner refers to the bucket owner, also known as "developer".
-Third-party users are the users who access resources in a bucket.
+-   According to the role of the visitors, the access to OSS resources is classified into owner access and third-party access.
+Here, the owner refers to the bucket owner, also known as the "developer".
+Third-party users are any users who access resources in a bucket.
 -   According to the identity of visitors, the access to OSS resources is classified into anonymous access and signature-based access.
 In the OSS, a request that does not contain any identification information is considered anonymous access.
 According to the rules in the OSS API documentation, signature-based access refers to the requests that contain signature information in the request header or URL.

 ## Types of AccessKeys {#section_en5_23v_tdb .section}